RD500/Vidhik/README.md

     *   **Original Document:** A viewer for the original file.
 *   **Conversational Q&A (RAG Implementation):**
     *   An interactive chat interface is available after the initial analysis.
-    *   This feature uses a **Retrieval-Augmented Generation (RAG)** approach.
+    *   This feature uses **Retrieval-Augmented Generation (RAG)**.
 When a user asks a question, the full text of their document is passed to the AI model as the primary context.
     *   This forces the AI to generate answers *exclusively* from the provided document, preventing it from inventing information or using external knowledge.
 This ensures that the answers are highly relevant and grounded in the user's specific legal text.
 *   **Download Original:** Allows users to download the original document they uploaded.